 Starting your own WordPress business website or blog can seem like a formidable task – but it doesn’t have to be!
 In this guide, I show you step-by-step how to get started.

 Although the start-up isn’t as difficult as it seems, there is still a learning curve.
 If you have never used web hosting or WordPress before, you will need to acquire some skills.
 If you can use a computer, Microsoft Word, and email without too much frustration, you should have enough technical skills to run your own website.

 Before you sign up for a web hosting account, you need to have your domain name picked out.

 For an established business, it’s a good idea to choose a domain name based on your legal business name.
 Many businesses pick a generic name loaded with keywords but that kind of domain can sometimes be hard for customers to remember.
-And long domain names full of hyphens look spammy.
+Long domain names full of hyphens look spammy.

 If you haven’t started your website business yet, try to add the most important keyword for your industry into your legal business name.
 For instance, instead of Trinity Glass Experts, Trinity Auto Glass is a better option.

 Another option is to pick something memorable and unique then build your brand around it.

 Many web hosts offer a free domain with their hosting packages but I recommend using a 3rd party registrar for more flexibility and security:

 Namecheap – This is my favorite domain registrar.
 Not only do they have great customer service but their rates are the lowest I’ve found for a reliable registrar.